FAQs banner

 How are ETFs different from mutual funds?

-One major difference is that investors buy and sell ETF shares on a stock exchange through broker-dealers, much as they would trade individual stocks.
-In contrast, mutual fund shares are not listed on stock exchanges.
-Retail investors buy and sell mutual fund shares through a variety of distribution channels, including directly from a fund company or through a financial adviser or broker-dealer.
+One major difference is that retail investors buy and sell ETF shares on the secondary market (stock exchange) through a broker-dealer, much like they would any other type of stock.
+In contrast, mutual fund shares are not listed on stock exchanges, but are purchased and sold through a variety of distribution channels, including through investment professionals—full-service brokers, independent financial planners, bank or savings institution representatives, or insurance agents—or directly from a fund company or discount broker.

-In contrast, the price of an ETF share is continuously determined through trading on a stock exchange.
-Consequently, the price at which investors buy and sell ETF shares may not necessarily equal the NAV of the portfolio of securities in the ETF.
-In addition, two investors selling the same ETF shares at different times on the same day may receive different prices for their shares, both of which may differ from the ETF’s NAV.
+Pricing also differs between mutual funds and ETFs.
+Mutual funds are “forward priced,” which means that although investors can place orders to buy or sell mutual fund shares throughout the day, all orders placed during the day will receive the same price—the NAV—the next time it is computed.
+Most mutual funds calculate their NAV as of 4:00 p.m. eastern time because that is the time US stock exchanges typically close.
+In contrast, the market price of an ETF share is continuously determined on a stock exchange.
+Consequently, the price at which investors buy and sell ETF shares on the secondary market may not necessarily equal the NAV of the portfolio of securities in the ETF.
+Two investors selling the same ETF shares at different times on the same day may receive different prices for their shares, both of which may differ from the ETF’s NAV, which—like a mutual fund—generally is calculated as of 4:00 p.m. eastern time.

 For more on ETF pricing, visit “Frequently Asked Questions About ETF Basics and Structure.”